Distributed Supervisory Control of Discrete-Event Systems with Communication Delay: Introduction

-As will be seen in Sect.~\ref{sec:3}, where the model of our communication channel is introduced, there is an implicit constraint that a channeled event (i.e. a communication event transmitted by a channel with indefinite delay) can occur and be transmitted only when its channel is available.
+In Sect.~\ref{sec:3}, we introduce the model of our communication channel.
+As will be seen, there is an implicit constraint that a channeled event (i.e. a communication event transmitted by a channel with indefinite delay) can occur and be transmitted only when its channel is available.
+This is similar to the mechanism of ``synchronous elastic circuits" or ``latency insensitive systems" (e.g. \cite{KishCort:2008}); see Remark~\ref{rem:elastic} below for details.
 As a consequence, an uncontrollable channeled event may or may not be blocked by its channel, the former case being undesirable.
 Our second aim is to distinguish these two cases; when an uncontrollable event is indeed blocked, we discuss how long it can be delayed.

 We proceed to a formal review of distributed control by supervisor localization on the assumption of instantaneous inter-agent communication.
 Then we introduce inter-agent communication with delay, modeled by a separate logical channel for each delayed communication event (i.e. channeled event).
 As our main result, both a definition and a computational test are provided for `delay-robustness' of the channeled distributed system with respect to an arbitrary subset of communication events.
-In addition, a verification procedure is proposed to identify whether or not an uncontrollable channeled event is blocked by its channel.
+In addition, we employ the standard algorithm for checking controllability to identify whether or not an uncontrollable channeled event is blocked by its channel.
 These issues are illustrated by a workcell model with three communicating agents.
 Finally we present conclusions and suggestions for future work.